Cross Domain Analysis & Simulation

 IST has extensive experience in cross-domain analysis through Modeling and Simulation (M&S) of military weapon systems.

 - Advanced Framework for Simulation Integration and Modeling (AFSIM)

 - Scene Generation and Visualization

 - Cockpit and UAS Control Simulations

-One of our flagship programs that supports analysis of conceptual vehicles is the Advanced Framework for Simulation, Integration, and Modeling (AFSIM).
-AFSIM is a government-owned software simulation framework for use in constructing engineering, engagement, and mission-level analytic simulations to support the Operations Analysis community.
+- The Advanced Framework for Simulation, Integration, and Modeling (AFSIM) is a government-owned C++ simulation framework for use in developing engineering, engagement, and mission-level analytic simulations to meet the needs of the operations analysis community.

 IST is a premier provider of man-in-the-loop virtual simulation environments with integrated real world flight software.
 Additional fidelity is often required with virtual simulation for cockpits, UAS operator stations, or other manned systems to represent weapons system concepts in a realistic and representative manner in order to maintain credibility with real-world operators.
 The development of simulations to support rapid model integration is characterized by features in our simulations such as the plug-in capability in AFSIM.
 In response to these diverse simulation needs IST is the prime author and model developers for scene generation and out-the-window visualization to include such tools as Subrscene (scene generation for out-the-window simulation (OTW)), Echo (terrain generation software), Virtual Battlespace Management System (VBMS) (stealth viewer and data collection), and PLATO (a software framework for autonomy services).